Skip to main content

 Customization

-While CNAP automatically configures the chart for GitHub deployments, you can customize the deployment through CNAP’s interface:
+While CNAP automatically configures the chart, you can customize the deployment through the Settings tab on any installed app (or during app creation):

-• Resource limits - Set CPU and memory limits
+• Resources - Set CPU and memory requests and limits

 All customizations are automatically converted to Helm values and applied when the chart is deployed.